OpenEarable/open-earable/README.md

 4. At the bottom of the new window, there is a hyperlink labeled under "More preferences can be edited directly in the file".
 Click on this hyperlink to access the file explorer.

-5. Navigate to the following directory: `packages/arduino/hardware/mbed_nano/4.0.4/libraries`.
-(Please note: If you have a different version than 4.0.4 of mbed_nano installed or you don't have it installed at all, you can change or add it by navigating to `Tools -> Board -> Boards Manager`.
-Search for `Arduino Mbed OS Nano Boards` and install the desired version.)
+5. Navigate to the following directory: `packages/arduino/hardware/mbed_nano/4.0.4/libraries`. *Please note:* If you have a different version than mbed_nano 4.0.4 installed or you don't have it installed at all, you can change or add it by navigating to `Tools -> Board -> Boards Manager`.
+Search for `Arduino Mbed OS Nano Boards` and install the desired version.

 6. Locate the existing SPI library folder within this directory.
 It needs to be swapped with the provided folder named "SPI" in "resources/spi_files"".